 We’ve already discussed the creation of an SEO-friendly URL structure in Magento 2, however, due to the ability to filter products and the internal site search, URLs may be appended with numerical values and this isn’t great for SEO.

-In Magento 2, URLs with query parameters are indexable by default.
-For instance, if you’re on a category page and you’re filtering on prices between $50 and $100, you’d be sent to a URL such as https://example.com/category/?price=50-100.
-You don’t want that URL to be indexed, because it’s just showing a subset of the category products.
+In Magento 2, URLs with query parameters are indexable as standard.
+For instance, if you’re on a category page and you’re filtering prices between $50 and $100, you’ll be directed to a URL like https://example.com/category/?price=50-100.
+This URL shouldn’t be indexed, as it’s just presenting a subset of the category products.

-Similarly, if visitors also want to see the products in a category sorted from cheapest to priciest, they’ll be sent to a URL such as:
+Similarly, if visitors also wish to view the products in a category sorted from the least expensive to priciest, you’ll be directed to a URL like:

-This page just shows the same products in a different order and adds no value from an SEO perspective, so you don’t want these pages to be indexed either.
+This page presents the same products in a distinct order and provides no extra value from an SEO perspective, so these pages also shouldn’t be indexed.

 Plus, you can insert query string parameters into your URLs to track information about a click, such as session IDs, languages, and other data.
 But query string parameters can lead to multiple variations of the same URL all directing to the same content which, again, is not good for SEO.

-To solve this URL parameter problem, you need to use an extension like Suite Ultimate.
+To solve this URL parameter problem, you need to use an extension like SEO Suite Ultimate.

 Site Search Results Getting Indexed

 By default, internal search result pages in Magento 2 are robot-indexable which is bad for SEO, as this can lead to an enormous number of low-quality pages being crawled and indexed which can create indexation bloat and impact crawlability.